 An athlete’s fridge and cabinets should be stocked full of nutritious, muscle building, healthy foods.
 The biggest problem with that is the fact that today’s economy does not allow most of us to spend as freely as we used to in order to eat healthily but it’s definitely easier when you budget with a spreadsheet template.
 It is much harder these days to spend $200 a week on bodybuilding food, than it was 10 years ago.
 Besides, most of us want to squirrel away as much l00t as possible so we can retire early.
-May Adibuddha help you if you’re a college student, go buy some Ramen.

 Also, I don’t know about you, but I don’t want to spend an hour a day preparing food.
-I’m not trying to cook a chicken everyday for lunch.
-I don’t have time to whip up a 7 veggie, 2 cheese omelette’s every morning.
+I’m not trying to cook a chicken every day for lunch.
+I don’t have time to whip up a 7 veggie, 2 cheese omelet’s every morning.
 However, the reality is that we need lots of healthy foods to helps us build muscle and lose fat.
 That being said, let’s examine how we can eat properly while minimizing the grocery bill and food preparation time.

 Here are 22 tips to help you to quickly eat healthy on a budget.

 - Whole foods are cheaper and more nutritious than processed foods.
 Try to stock up on cheap protein sources, as they are the foods that will most likely build muscle rather than be stored as fat.
 Here are some examples:

 - Frozen fruits are easy to thaw, and can be eating with yogurt, cottage cheese, or alone as a snack.
 Store them in the freezer and they won’t go bad, plus they were probably frozen fresh and so they are still packed with nutrients.